 Obviously Smith is front and centre in much of that.
-I’ve never liked him.
 I’ve always thought him a bit odd, a tad socially dysfunctional, and I think that’s been evident on the field.
-As a leader he’s been poor – impulsive, reactionary, demonstrative, unsympathetic.
+As a leader, he’s been poor – impulsive, reactionary, demonstrative, unsympathetic.
 Unparalleled as a batsman, he has still failed to lead by example.
 For what it’s worth I think he’s a poor captain also.

 Lehmann is another problem.
 He was the right coach at the right time when he came in, but that time has long past.
 I have my doubts about his technical ability, but it’s his yobbo-ish tendencies that really turn me off.
 I think we have gone past that sort of character.
-From what I hear he plays favourites in the dressing room and can be a divisive figure.
-More to the point I think his blokish acceptance of borderline behaviour has allowed for standards to slip.
-Supposedly he was not involved in this decision – hard to believe – but in any case I can’t see him surviving this, nor should he.
+From what I hear, he plays favourites in the dressing room and can be a divisive figure.
+More to the point, I think his blokish acceptance of borderline behaviour has allowed for standards to slip.
+Supposedly he was not involved in this decision, but regardless, I can’t see him surviving this, nor should he.

-I’m a big fan of Justin Langer, and know that had he been coach none of this would have been possible, let alone allowed.
+I’m a big fan of Justin Langer and know that had he been coach none of this would have been possible, let alone allowed.
 No-one is a tougher competitor than Langer, but no-one is truer to that particular ethos we all so believed in.
 You know he’ll be bleeding today, just like the rest of us.
-The bonus is that I think he’s a very good coach too.
+The bonus is that I think he’s an outstanding coach too.
 I think he must be installed pronto.